Information for Parents

 Start and End of the Day

-At the beginning of the day, you may bring your child to the school playground through the parent entrance.
+At the beginning of the day, you drop your child off to the school playground gate through the parent entrance.
 This is located in the lane beside the school.
 You can access it by walking from the main car park, through the field and by turning right.
 You will see many parents walking this way on the first day of school.
 You can enter the playground from 8.30am up until the start of school at 8.50am.

-You may bring your child into the school building for the first couple of days, but for safeguarding reasons we ask that you do not do this beyond the first week.
+You may bring your child into the EYFS outside area for the first couple of days, but for safeguarding reasons we ask that you do not do this beyond the first week.
 You’ll be amazed by how quickly your child settles in and their teacher or teaching assistant will be there to welcome them with a friendly face.

 At the end of the day please wait by on the playground by the infant building.
 We will release the children one by one.
 Please help us to dismiss them safely by waiting patiently for your child.
 If your child will be picked up by somebody other than the usual designated person, please phone the school office to inform them.
 Children will not be released unless we have received this information.